tartanguru/alexa-assistant/readme.md

 # Upgrading from version 1 of the skill

-If you already have the original version of the skill which was installed manuallly WITHOUT using Cloudformation then please read the upgrade instructions here:-
+If you already have the original version of the skill which was installed manually WITHOUT using Cloudformation then please read the upgrade instructions here:-

 [Upgrade Instructions](https://github.com/tartanguru/alexa-assistant-instructions/blob/master/upgrade.md)